 So why the other name, you coward?

-Despite all of this, I prefer working under my artists name.
-My real name can be found every now and again in my articles.
+Despite all of this, I preferred working under my artists name.
+Slowly and steadily I intend to rid myself of this artists name.
 But I am still a photographer with clients in completely different lines of work.
-I want to separate these entities.
+So far I have enjoyed to separate these entities.
 When my clients research me as a photographer, I don’t really need them to see my penis, know of my sex-life or find out all these intimate details.
 My photography work should be judged on its own.

 And eventually there will come a day when I’m sick of this topic.
 When I don’t want to talk about HIV, when I want my peace.
 I want the privilege of retreat.
 The ability to say “fuck off and leave me alone for a while”.
 Because despite showing my HIV fuelled challenges very openly, I also deserve some privacy.
 As everyone does.

 My real name is Christopher Philipp Klettermayer.
 But I go by the name of Philipp Spiegel.